Convicting the Innocent: Where Criminal Prosecutions Go Wrong

 Columbia University Press | $35.95

-An example – chronologically the first of the hundreds of cases his book explores – has, as its centrepiece, a confession to a horrific murder in Garrett’s home state of Virginia.
-Asked by two detectives what he used to tie up his victim, David Vasquez first suggested rope, then a belt, then a clothes line, answers his supposed interrogators rejected in turn.
+A centrepiece of the book’s earliest case is a presumed confession to a horrific murder in Garrett’s home state of Virginia.
+Asked by two detectives what he used to tie up his victim, David Vasquez first suggested rope, then a belt, then a clothes line — answers his supposed interrogators rejected in turn.
 Finally, they simply told him he used a cord from some Venetian blinds:

 Vasquez: Ah, it’s the same as rope?